Huddly/sdk/src/interfaces/IDetector.md

 await detector.init();

 /*
-Detector class implements EventEmitter and therefor implements all the event emitter methods.
+Detector class implements EventEmitter and therefore implements all the event emitter methods.
 Below we show how to listen to detector events such as DETECTIONS and FRAMING.
 */